Animal Cruelty Investigations

-To help the SPCA of Texas Rescue and Investigations team serve the animals of North Texas, sponsor our efforts today.
+To help the SPCA of Texas' Animal Cruelty Investigations Unit serve the animals of North Texas, sponsor our efforts today.

 We urgently need your support to ensure that we can continue our work on behalf of homeless and helpless animals.
 Care of rescued animals amounts to more than $30 per animal per day.

 To help the SPCA of Texas fund future rescue operations and to support the SPCA of Texas' other programs and services, make a donation today.